pbelcak/fastfeedforward/README.md

  |              The activation function to use.
 Defaults to `torch.nn.ReLU()`.
  |      dropout : float, optional
  |              The probability to use for the dropout at the leaves after the activations have been computed.
 Defaults to 0.0.
+ |              Plays no role if self.training is False.
  |      train_hardened : bool, optional
  |              Whether to use hardened decisions during training.
 Defaults to False.
+ |      region_leak : float, optional
+ |              The probability of a region to leak to the next region at each node.
+Defaults to 0.0.
+ |              Plays no role if self.training is False.
  |
  |      Raises
  |      ------
  |      ValueError
  |              - if `depth`, `input_width`, `hidden_width` or `output_width` are not positive integers
+ |              - if `dropout` is not in the range [0, 1]
+ |              - if `region_leak` is not in the range [0, 1]
  |
  |      Notes
  |      -----
  |      - The number of leaves of the FFF will be 2**depth.
  |      - The number of nodes of the FFF will be 2**depth - 1.
+ |      - The region leak of >0.5 effectively reverses the roles of the left and right child at each node.
+ |      - Dropout and region leaks are only applied during training (i.e. model.eval() will disable them).
  |
  |  eval_forward(self, x: torch.Tensor) -> torch.Tensor
  |      Computes the forward pass of this FFF during evaluation (i.e. making hard decisions at each node and traversing the FFF in logarithmic time).